LizardByte/Sunshine/DOCKER_README.md

 - commit hash

 ### SUNSHINE_OS
-Sunshine images are available, based on the following base images.
+Sunshine images are available with the following tag suffixes, based on their respective base images.

+- `archlinux`
 - `debian-bullseye`
 - `fedora-36`
 - `fedora-37`